Primary

 Keep your elbows tucked tight to your ribcage with wrists straight and bells resting on your forearms.
 Breathe into your belly, not your chest—diaphragmatic breathing is essential for maintaining position under load.
 Maintain a tall, upright posture.

-Want Rack Carry in your program?
+See where Rack Carry fits in your weekly plan

 Clean one or two kettlebells to the rack position.